-Passwords are mathematically more secure the longer they are but a password of 15 ‘1’s will be easier to guess than something like “JsdWst3”9st9^5!”.
-But we all know which is easier to remember.
-A useful suggestion is to write words backwords in passwords, for example instead of Password!1 have drowssaP!1, this keeps the password easy to remember as you only have to remember the word/words in the password but they add a level of complexity from those simply trying to guess.
+Passwords are mathematically more secure the longer they are but a password of 15 ‘1’s will be easier to guess than something like “JsdWst3”9st9^5!” however it's obvious which is easier to remember.
+A useful suggestion is to write words backwards in passwords, for example instead of Password!1 have drowssaP!1, this keeps the password easy to remember as you only have to remember the word/words in the password but they add another level of complexity.

 Another suggestion would be to remember a sentence, for example, “I once went to see the butcher at the end of my road, house number 33”.
-Your password would now be, “Iowtostbateomr, hn33” this is a longer password that has included upper, lower, characters and numbers whilst being a longer password that can be remembered fairly easily.
+Your password would now be, “Iowtostbateomr, hn33”.
+This is a longer password that has included upper, lower, characters and numbers and whilst being a longer password it can be remembered fairly easily.
 It also is highly unlikely to appear in any hacker’s password dictionaries.

 Other thoughts on passwords include choosing four memorable, unrelated, words (at least five characters in length) and separating the words with punctuation marks or symbols, e.g. “horse?battery8staple-right@”.